NGDSystems/Install_Kubernetes_and_deploy_a_custom_app_on_NGD_CSDs/LOCALAPP.md

 done
 ```

 Depending on the configuration you chose, some requests will be responded from CSDs and some will be responded by the host.
+There are many other configurations we can set using kubernetes configuration files.
+For instance, an interesting one to investigate further could be how to load balance the requests.

 ## Undeploy in Hybrid, CSD or Host Mode

+To remove the daemonset, we call the same command as before, replacing apply for remove.

 ```shell
 # To undeploy the hybrid mode